ruby-news/ruby-news.github.io/contribute.md

 # Allows you to control behaviour on the article page
-# > Background shown on index page as list
+# > Background shown on index page as a list
 # > Blurring is only shown when full_background is set to false,
 #    and the image doesn't fit the grid
 #    article_full_background: false